 Representatives shall submit to the Board of Directors an annual report and special reports as deemed appropriate by the representatives or as requested by the President.

-VII.
 ELIGIBILITY REQUIREMENTS FOR COMMITTEE MEMBERS AND REPRESENTATIVES

 All members of Academy committees and Academy representatives to organizations shall be Academy members.